mmData/Hack4Good/README.md

 investigate underlying relationships between the characteristics of the people and their needs, ultimately helping decisionmaking for humanitarian aid.
 Here, we tried to further explore this dataset and uncover patterns so far not identified.

-**Methods:**

-Datasets were provided by REACH.
-Analyses were done with Python 3.5 using numpy, pandas, scikit-learn, yellowbrick

 The ultimate goal of this project is assesing whether demographic variables can be good predictors for needs of the population an whether these needs are related between each other.
-We then
-tried two approaches: predictive models and clustering.
+We then tried two approaches: predictive models and clustering.
 Several predictive models were tested, from simple linear classifiers to complex ensemble and boosting methods.
 We focused on Balanced Random Forest (BRF), which if well suited for tasks with imbalanced classes.
-For clustering the HHs according to their demographics, we used Gower dissimilarity measure [1] to introduce the dissimilarity matrix of HHs based on the features, and then applied Constant Shift Embedding (CSE) [2] to project our matrix into 2D space for visualization.
+For clustering the Households according to their demographics, we used Gower dissimilarity measure to introduce the dissimilarity matrix of Households based on the features, and then applied Constant Shift Embedding (CSE) to project our matrix into 2D space for visualization.

+**Requirements:**

+Datasets were provided by REACH and can be found in the folder data/raw.
+Analyses were done with Python 3.5 using numpy, pandas, scikit-learn, yellowbrick

 **Useful Links:**
 *  [Impact Initiatives website](http://www.impact-initiatives.org/)